GLF CLIMATE ALONGSIDE COP27

 This hybrid conference has been made possible through the generous support of:

-Humanity is facing a barrage of interconnected crises: climate change, conflict, hunger, high inflation, and an uneven recovery from the COVID-19 pandemic.
+Humanity is facing a barrage of interconnected crises: climate change, conflict, hunger, high inflation, and the enduring impacts of the COVID-19 pandemic.

-Join us for a full day of plenaries, interactive sessions, launches and more, and learn from leading scientists, activists, Indigenous leaders, financiers, youth and policymakers as we piece together the climate puzzle.
+Join us for two full days of plenaries, interactive sessions, launches and more, and learn from leading scientists, activists, Indigenous leaders, financiers, youth and policymakers as we piece together the climate puzzle.

 GLF Climate 2022 Event Concept